IIIF/api/source/presentation/4.0/index.md

 ##### transforms

-An ordered list of Transformer instances to be applied to the source object in a SpecificResource.
+An ordered list of Transformer instances to be applied to the source object in a SpecificResource, in the order given in the list.
+Transformers are instructions as to how to change the resource before rendering in the client, and as such comes between the Selector and the Style in the Annotation rendering workflow.

+The value of the `transforms` property _MUST_ be an array.
+The items in the array _MUST_ be JSON objects, which have the `id` and `type` properties.
+The `type` _MUST_ be a string, and _MUST_ be a subclass of "Transformer", such as "ScaleTransformer".
+The JSON object _MAY_ have other properties, dependent on the type of Transformer.

+This specification defines "ScaleTransformer" ad "RotationTransformer" in Section 5.4.1.

+* A SpecificResource _MAY_ have the `transforms` property.
+  Clients _MUST_ process the `transforms` property on SpecificResources.
+* Other resources _MUST NOT_ have the `transforms` property.
+  Clients _SHOULD NOT_ process the `transforms` property on other resources.

 {% include api/code_header.html %}
 ``` json-doc